KeithXc/md_c_server/readme_for_gemini.md

 ### Example 2: The Phantom `Content-Length: %zu` Bug

-More recently, we fixed a bug where `curl` and `wget` reported an `Invalid Content-Length` header, even though browsers could render the page.
+We fixed a bug where `curl` and `wget` reported an `Invalid Content-Length` header.

-1.  **Problem**: `curl` and `wget` showed the server was literally sending `Content-Length: %zu` instead of a number.
-Browsers worked fine due to their high fault tolerance (they ignored the bad header and relied on the connection closing).
+1.  **Problem**: `curl` and `wget` showed the server was literally sending `Content-Length: %zu`.
-2.  **Initial Hypothesis**: The `mg_printf` function was not correctly formatting the `%zu` specifier for the `size_t` type.
-3.  **Debugging Rabbit Hole**: We spent a significant amount of time trying to fix this.
-We replaced `mg_printf` with a manual header construction using `snprintf` and later a custom integer-to-string function.
-However, **none of these code changes appeared to have any effect**, which seemed logically impossible.
-4.  **Root Cause Analysis**: The true problem was not the C code itself, but the **build and execution environment**.
-The original `stop.sh` script was unreliable and only killed the most recent server process, leaving numerous old, zombie processes running.
-We were sending our test requests to these old zombie processes, which were still running the original buggy code.
+2.  **Root Cause**: The issue was traced to unreliable server restarts, where old "zombie" processes were not being killed by the `stop.sh` script.
+We were sending test requests to old, buggy server instances.
-5.  **Solution**:
+3.  **Solution**:
     a.
-Killed all zombie processes using `pkill -f md_web_server`.
+Killed all zombie processes using `pkill`.
     b.
-Implemented a robust, manual header construction in `routes_post.c` that uses a custom `u64_to_str` function to avoid any `printf` family formatting issues.
+Made the `stop.sh` script robust by switching it to `pkill`.
     c.
-Made the `stop.sh` script robust by switching it to `pkill`.
-    d.
-Modified `run.sh` to call `stop.sh` at the very beginning, ensuring a clean state for every run.
+Modified `run.sh` to call `stop.sh` at the beginning, ensuring a clean state for every run.
-6.  **Takeaway**: If code changes seem to have no effect, rigorously investigate the build, deployment, and execution process.
-Ensure you are actually running the code you just changed and that no old processes are still active.
+4.  **Takeaway**: If code changes seem to have no effect, rigorously investigate the build and execution process.

+### Example 3: The Impossible Template Bug (Memory Corruption)

+We debugged a baffling issue where the homepage rendered with a raw `{{FILE_LIST}}` placeholder instead of the file tree.

+1.  **Problem**: The `str_replace` function was failing to replace the placeholder, even though `git diff` and `xxd` confirmed the placeholder strings in the C code and the HTML template were identical.
+The server was also crashing intermittently.
+2.  **Initial Hypothesis**: A bug in the file listing recursion or a subtle issue with the template file (e.g., hidden characters).
+These were ruled out by simplifying the code and inspecting the template's hex dump.
+3.  **Root Cause Analysis**: The illogical behavior of `strstr` failing pointed towards memory corruption.
+A detailed code review revealed a classic **off-by-one error** in the `append_string` helper function.
+The check `current_len + str_len >= *capacity` did not account for the final null terminator, allowing `strcat` to write one byte out of bounds.
+This corrupted the memory heap, which coincidentally damaged the `template_content` string before it could be used, causing `strstr` to fail.
+4.  **Solution**: The condition in `append_string` was corrected to `current_len + str_len + 1 > *capacity`.
+This resolved both the server crashes and the template replacement failure.
+5.  **Takeaway**: When a standard library function like `strstr` appears to fail for no logical reason, suspect memory corruption.
+Carefully review all manual memory management, buffer allocations (`realloc`), and string operations (`strcat`, `strcpy`) for potential off-by-one or buffer overflow errors.